privacyidea/privacyidea/doc/policies/conditions.rst

 If the userinfo of the user that is trying to log in does not contain attributes ``email`` or ``groups`` (due to a resolver misconfiguration, for example), privacyIDEA throws an error and the request is aborted.

+``tokeninfo``
+^^^^^^^^^^^^

+The tokeninfo condition works the same way as userinfo but matches the tokeninfo instead.

+.. note:: Similar to the userinfo condition, a policy with an active tokeninfo condition will throw an exception whenever the token object cannot be determined (usually from the serial).

 ``HTTP Request Header``
 ^^^^^^^^^^^^^^^^^^^^^^^